-- 1. Open a project in the IDE.

-- 2. Open the Settings dialog box as follows:

-- On Windows or Linux, select File > Settings.

-- On macOS, select <IDE\Name> > Preferences.

-- 3. In the left panel, select Plugins.
+- 1. Open a project in the IDE. - 2.
+Open the Settings dialog box as follows: - On Windows or Linux, select File > Settings. - On macOS, select <IDE_Name > > Preferences. - 3.
+In the left panel, select Plugins. - 4.
+Select Install Plugin from Disk, and then locate and select Fortify_IntelliJ_Remediation Plugin<version>.zip.

-- 4. Click Install plugin from disk, and then locate and select Fortify\IntelliJ\Remediation\ Plugin\<version>.zip.
-For Information about where to acquire the installation file, see the Micro Focus Fortify Software System Requirements document. - 5.
-Click OK. - 6.
-To activate the plugin, click Restart.
+For Information about where to acquire the installation file, see the Micro Focus Fortify Software System Requirements document.

+- 5. Click OK. - 6.
+To activate the plugin, restart the IDE.